By Holly B. Martin (View original article https://www.mscdirect.com/betterMRO/safety/common-causes-dehydration-fact-vs-fallacy)

 In cases like these, she recommends using a hydration backpack to make it easier for associates to maintain safe hydration levels.

-Dehydration Fallacy No. 2: As long as associated stay hydrated, they will remain safe from a heat-induced illness.
+Dehydration Fallacy No. 2: As long as associates stay hydrated, they will remain safe from a heat-induced illness.

 Fact: According to the U.S. Occupational Safety and Health Administration, associates are at “very high to extreme risk” for heat illness at temperatures with a heat index greater than 115 degrees Fahrenheit.
 The heat index combines temperature and humidity into a single number.